shaneHowearth/Seek/README.md

 Simple script to watch job listings on seek.co.nz

 # Installation
-lxml and cursor are required to be installed
+requests, lxml, and cursor are required to be installed

-`python3 -m pip install lxml`
-`python3 -m pip install cursor`
+    python3 -m pip install requests lxml cursor

 # Usage
 For now you will need to hand edit the following variables in order to get the results you want: